Care Leavers advice and information

 If we are satisfied that you are eligible, and do not have accommodation anywhere that you have a right to occupy, and can gain access to, we will try to help you resolve your homelessness.
 As a care leaver, we would decide if you are more vulnerable than an ordinary person, and may decide you are in a priority need group as a result.
-If this is the case, we will provide you with temporary accommodation, while we try and help you to find a more permanent solution.
+If this is the case, we will provide you with temporary accommodation, while we try help you find a more permanent solution.

-Whether you are vulnerable or not, we will try and relieve your homelessness for a period of 56 days.
+Whether you are vulnerable or not, we will try to relieve your homelessness for a period of 56 days.